ddprrt/ddprrt.github.io/src/content/_posts/2020-07-28-typescript-react-component-patterns.md

 ## Spread attributes to HTML elements

 Spreading attributes to HTML elements is a nice feature where you can make sure that you are able to set all the HTML properties that an element has without knowing upfront which you want to set.
 You pass them along.
 Here's a button wrapping component where we spread attributes.
-To get the right attributes, we acccess a `button`'s props through `JSX.IntrinsicElements`.
+To get the right attributes, we access a `button`'s props through `JSX.IntrinsicElements`.
 This includes `children`, we spread them along.

 ```typescript
 type ButtonProps = JSX.IntrinsicElements["button"];